Techtonica/curriculum/testing-and-tdd/integration-testing.md

 ### Specific Things To Teach

-> **Note**: We've included links to guides on each of these when available for
-> easy reference later.
-These are also included when applicable during the
+**Note**: We've included links to guides on each of these when available for easy reference later.
+These are also included when applicable during the lesson.

-> lesson.
+We do not expect you to do the tutorials linked in this section today.

 - General testing tools
   - [Mocha][mocha-home] ([Intro To Testing][tt-testing-frameworks])